yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 Since there is no "primary table" in a colocated DB, we have two options:

 1. Make this field optional.
 We'll need to check some dependencies like remote bootstrap to see if this is possible.
-1. Create a dummy table for the database and make that the primary table.
+1. Create a dummy table for the database, and make that the primary table.

-Tablet creation requires a Schema and partition range to be specified.
-In this case, Schema will empty and partition range will be _[-infinity, infinity)_.
+Tablet creation requires a schema and partition range to be specified.
+In this case, schema will empty and partition range will be _[-infinity, infinity)_.

 Currently, RocksDB files are created in the directory `tserver/data/rocksdb/table-<id>/tablet-<id>/`.
 Since this tablet will have multiple tables, the directory structure will change to `tserver/data/rocksdb/tablet-<id>/`.